-Once your title has been contracted, we will send you a copy of our Editorial and Production guidelines (PDF).
+Once your title has been contracted, we will send you a copy of our Editorial and Production guidelines (Word).
 This is a detailed guide to the publishing process with information on sending in your completed typescript, including reference style, preparing images, copyright issues and sensitive language.

 When you submit your final typescript to us, we ask you to complete the Typescript submission checklist (Word).

 As well as the print version, your book will also be available as an e-book through some or all of our partners including MyiLibrary, NetLibrary, ebrary, DawsonEra and Amazon.

 If your book is an academic monograph and is selected to appear in Policy Press Scholarship Online (PPSO), we will need you to provide abstracts and keywords.
 We will contact you with more details.

 Find out more about University Press Scholarship Online here.

 For more information about how we can work together to market your book, please see our Author Toolkit (PDF).
 This contains information about all aspects of marketing, including conferences, social media and guidance on discoverability and SEO.